ankane/opt/README.md

 gem "opt-rb"
 ```

-And install a solver based on the problem type:
+And install one or more solvers based on your problem types:

 Solver | LP | QP | MIP | License
 --- | --- | --- | --- | ---